yeungwah/tip-calculator/README.md

-# Pre-work - tip-calculator
+# Pre-work - tip calculator

-tip-calculator is a tip calculator application for iOS.
+tip calculator is a tip calculator application for iOS.

 Submitted by: YEUNG WAH TSUI